GriffithUniLibrary/redcap-intro/docs/03-instruments/03-basic-questions.md

 - `Radio buttons` and `drop down lists` only allow the participant to select a single option from a list.
 - `Checkboxes` allow participants to select any number of items from a list.

+{: .d-inline-block }
+Activity
+{: .label }
 ### Add a radio button question

 1. Click `Add field`
 2. Choose `Multiple choice - Radio buttons` from the drop-down list.
 3. Type *Gender* in the `Field` Label and *gender* in the `Variable Name`.
-4. Add the following options: *Male, Female, Intersex, Unspecified*.
+4. Add the following options: *Male, Female, Intersex, Prefer not to say*.

 {:. .note-title}
 > About raw values
 >
-> The ‘raw value’, which appears before the column, is the value that gets recorded to your data.
+> The ‘raw value’, which appears before the column, is the value that gets recorded in your data.
 Thus your recorded value can be numeric, or a single letter code, while the participant can read a fuller description.

+{: .d-inline-block }
+Activity
+{: .label }
 ### Add a checkbox question

 3. Click `Add field`.